 Multi-agent negotiation protocol: If these three services have multiple simultaneous conflicts on the configurations of n traffic lights, then they play n negotiations simultaneously, where a negotiation is organized for resolving a conflict on one traffic light's configurations.
 Finally, an agreement is achieved for each negotiation, and multiple simultaneous configurations are agreed among these services.
-During a period h of the negotiation for traffic light k, a service proposes its configuration to its opponent services.
-Then the other services determine to accept or reject this proposal based on their own interests.
-If this proposal is accepted by the other services, it is an agreement and will be applied to the actuators; otherwise, the negotiation moves to period h + 1, and another service proposes its configuration again.

-Services make the proposals by the round-robin principle during different negotiation periods.
-It means that only a service proposes its solution to the issue under discussion during a negotiation period and N services make the proposals in a circular order.
-If a service makes a proposal during period h, it should make another proposal during the negotiation period h + N as long as neither an agreement is reached nor the negotiation terminates.
-If there exists a negotiation agent that rejects the proposal $O_i^h$ , the negotiation moves to the period h + 1, and another service makes its proposal.
 The negotiation process terminates when an agreement is reached or the number of negotiation periods is over H. We use an example to demonstrate how to define H in traffic light control.
 For instance, the configuration of the green light phase duration of the N-S direction should be determined before the green traffic light phase of E-W direction ends.
 Then according to the starting time of the negotiation and the deadline, the maximum duration of the negotiation is obtained.
 H is equal to the maximum duration of the negotiation over the length of a time period, where the denominator can be a static value, e.g., a half seconds.
 If no agreement is achieved, the default configurations is applied to traffic light k, which are determined by city transportation authorities.
+A negotiation may be organized by the previously described alternating offer protocol or simultaneous offer protocol.